LenHodgeman/DP-Access-Management-API/index.md

 To read an overview of each section, on desktop browsers, use the links on the left.
 For mobile browsers, use the Menu button at the top of the screen.

 To go directly to detailed documentation on an item, use the links below to view the GitHub Pages documentation provided with the item's repository.
-Links to each repository is provided on the first page of its documentation.
+Links to each repository are provided on the first page of its documentation.

 <table style="width:95%;margin-left:auto;margin-right:auto;">
   <tr>